OpenVPN/easy-rsa/doc/EasyRSA-Contributing.md

 This document explains how to contribute to Easy-RSA 3.

-Please follow these simple rules and make contributing easier.
+Please follow these simple steps and make contributing easier.

 Intended audience: Everyone.